Skip to content

 Basic section mapping example

 A section can have multiple components to render, in this case the second section has 2 text fields it should render in that section.
-Each section will be cached seperately, so in this case it will cache 3 items.
+Each section will be cached separately, so in this case it will cache 3 items.
 But since they are all static, you could also just combine all of them into 1 larger section.

 tabs: